dhodgdon/Competitive_Landscaping/README.md

 # Overview

-This repository holds two different javascript projects that I created to improve my JavaScript skills.
+Note: This project is still in development and is not complete.

-The first project is a file containing a function that recursively adds the items in an array.
-It also contains some native array ES6 functions.
+I created this project to improve my JavaScript skills and help a new start-up business.

-The second project is the beginnings of a website for a new landscaping business.
+This project is a website for a new landscaping business.
 There is an accordion menu created using JavaScript on the home page, the code for which I used from W3Schools (with my own styling).
 There is also a simple cost estimate calculator (also created with JavaScript) that can be found by clicking on the first item in the accordion menu and following the link.
+There is a Contact Us page that has a form, but it is not yet connected to an email, which I plan to do in the near future (see the list of Future Work below).

 [Software Demo Video](https://youtu.be/ya8kERrRapc)